cjquines/qboard/README.md

 Run `npm run build` to bundle it.
 There's also a [Dockerfile](Dockerfile); build the image with `docker build -t qboard .`, then run with `docker run -d --name qboard qboard`.

-The FabricJS file is huge and it doesn't support tree shaking, so the qboard demo uses a [custom build](http://fabricjs.com/build/).
+The FabricJS file is huge and it doesn't support tree shaking, so the [qboard demo at cjquines.com](https://cjquines.com/qboard/) uses a [custom build](http://fabricjs.com/build/).
 It includes gestures, animation, free drawing, interaction, serialization, fabric.Rect, fabric.Ellipse, fabric.Image, fabric.Line, and window.fabric, which I think is the absolute minimum needed for it to work.
-(Do note that custom build currently [has issues](https://github.com/fabricjs/fabric.js/issues/6624), though.)
+(Do note that custom build currently [has issues](https://github.com/fabricjs/fabric.js/issues/6624), though.
+If you encounter errors, you may wish to try [this demo](https://pihart.github.io/qboard), which uses the full build.)